MSc in Agriculture (Biotechnology): Career Path

 Objectives, Goals, and Vision

-The objectives, goals, and vision of an MSc in Agriculture (Biotechnology) program may vary depending on the specific institution and the focus of the program.
+The objectives, goals, and vision of an MSc in Agriculture (Biotechnology) program may vary depending on the specific institution and the program's focus.
 However, some common objectives might include:

 • To provide students with a comprehensive understanding of the principles and techniques of biotechnology and their application to agriculture